mkashirin/dotfiles/README.md

-# Dot Files
+# Dot-Files

-This repo has all the dot/config files I use.
+This repo has all the dot / config files I use.